Monkey Tools Features List

 These Monkeys hang out on the ‘Query Monkeys’ menu in Monkey Tools and are adept at inserting key queries into your workbooks.
 While some are very easy for the Monkeys to take care of, you’ll find that others are more complex.
 In those cases, they’ll ask you to choose your preferred options and configurations, presenting you with easy to use wizards to do so.
 Select your choices, click OK and the Query Monkeys will take care of the rest!
 Learn more about our individual Query Monkeys below:

-This area currently contains four different types of functions that can be injected into your workbook.
+This area currently contains five different types of functions that can be injected into your workbook.
 Expand each of the sections below to learn more about what they do:

 If you’re a fan of the fnGetParameter function (as per Chapter 17 of my Master Your Data book), you’ll love this Monkey.
 With just a click, it will insert the Parameter Table and fnGetParameter function into your workbook.
 It even places the Excel File Path formula in the cell for you!